ppy/osu-wiki/wiki/History_of_osu!/2010/en.md

 ## March

-Through February and March, [peppy](https://osu.ppy.sh/users/2) organised an art competition about drawing banners for in-game challenges.
-After a [community voting](https://osu.ppy.sh/community/forums/topics/27112?n=1) concluded, the osu! team picked the final selection.
-The winner's art being officially used as well as one year of [osu!supporter](/wiki/osu!supporter) or physical goods being awarded were in prospect for the competition's finalist.[^art-challenge]
+Through February to March, [peppy](https://osu.ppy.sh/users/2) organised an art competition dedicated to banners for in-game challenges, with the prize being the art's official recognition and a year of [osu!supporter](/wiki/osu!supporter) or physical goods.
+After a [community voting](https://osu.ppy.sh/community/forums/topics/27112?n=1) round, the osu! team made the final choice.[^art-challenge]

 On March 8, an osu! update brought mainly performance and audio improvements to the game.[^stable-b1485]

 ## April

-Due to infrastructure changes, the [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) was moved to the address `irc.ppy.sh`.[^irc]
+Due to infrastructure changes, the [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) server was moved to the address `irc.ppy.sh`.[^irc]

 This month, peppy introduced a new star rating difficulty algorithm in an osu! update.[^stable-b1596]

 ## August

-Since August 2, users became able to change their username once.
-To change their name, they had to have received an osu!supporter tag at least once beforehand, either through purchase or as a gift.[^name-change]
+On August 2, all users were granted a single username change.
+To change username, they had to have received an osu!supporter tag at least once, either through purchase or as a gift.[^name-change]

-[Bancho](/wiki/BanchoBot) received the [`!report`](/wiki/BanchoBot#report) command, allowing people to notify chat moderators of users that showed unsolicited behaviour (e.g. spamming in chat).[^bancho-report]
+The [`!report`](/wiki/BanchoBot#report) chat command was added to [Bancho](/wiki/BanchoBot), which allowed people to notify chat moderators about users misbehaving in the chat.[^bancho-report]

 [nardii](https://osu.ppy.sh/users/1017) gave peppy access to their [Twitter](https://twitter.com) account [@osugame](https://twitter.com/osugame) which was used for general osu! news from then on.[^twitter-osugame]

 ## September

-On September 2, osu! received several mapping updates.
-Among those were a display for showing how efficiently storyboard and background elements are drawn on the screen, known as [SB load](/wiki/Client/Beatmap_editor/SB_load).
-Additionally, users became able to set the speed of [approach circles](/wiki/Gameplay/Hit_object/Approach_circle) regardless of [overall difficulty](/wiki/Beatmap/Overall_difficulty).
-Slider speeds between 2x and 1/2x became able to be adjusted to custom values.[^stable-b1650]
+On September 2, osu! received several mapping updates, including:[^stable-b1650]

+- The [SB load](/wiki/Client/Beatmap_editor/SB_load) indicator, reflecting drawing efficiency of storyboard and background elements.
+- The introduction of [Approach Rate](/wiki/Beatmap/Approach_rate) for configuring the speed of [approach circles](/wiki/Gameplay/Hit_object/Approach_circle) independently of [Overall Difficulty](/wiki/Beatmap/Overall_difficulty).
+- Custom [slider velocity](/wiki/Gameplay/Hit_object/Slider/Slider_velocity) multipliers ranging from 0.5x to 2x.

 60 [difficulties](/wiki/Beatmap/Difficulty) were affected by a Taiko bug causing drum-rolls to be incorrectly displayed and thus, all scores on them were deleted.[^taiko-reset]

 ## October

-Members of the [Mapping Assistance Team](/wiki/People/Mapping_Assistance_Team) (MAT) became able to [bubble](/wiki/Modding/Bubble) beatmaps to indicate that they are of good quality.[^mat-bubble]
+Members of the [Mapping Assistance Team](/wiki/People/Mapping_Assistance_Team) (MAT) gained the ability to [bubble](/wiki/Modding/Bubble) beatmaps deemed to be of good quality.[^mat-bubble]

 ## November